flatironinstitute/sciware/20_Documentation/main.md

-# Tools to Generate Documentation (Lehman)
+# Tools to Generate Documentation

+How do people write user documentation for scientific software projects?

+(Lehman)

+## Categories of Documentation
-- Let's break "documentation" into two categories
+- As before, let's consider tools in two categories of documentation
   - **Narrative** documentation: high-level, "instruction manual" prose
   - **API** documentation: granular technical specifications